eclipse-cyclonedds/cyclonedds/README.md

 There is some data on roundtrip latency below.

-## Examples

-Now that you have built and installed **Cyclone DDS** it is time to experiment with some examples.

-### Building and Running the Roundtrip Example
+## Building and Running the Roundtrip Example

-The first example we will show you how to build and run an example program that measures latency.
+We will show you how to build and run an example program that measures latency.
 The examples are built automatically when you build Cyclone DDS, so you don't need to follow these steps to be able to run the program, it is merely to illustrate the process.

     $ cd cyclonedds/src/examples/roundtrip
     $ mkdir build